Southern Miss vs. Florida International NCAA Football Odds, Plays and Insights | November 27, 2021

 Florida International Stats and Trends

-- The Panthers have covered the spread twice this year when underdogs by 10.5 points or more (in six chances).
+- This year, the Panthers have just two ATS wins in six games as an underdog of 10.5 points or more.

-- Florida International's games this season have eclipsed the over/under six times in 10 opportunities (60%).
+- Florida International's games this year have eclipsed the over/under in 60% of its opportunities (six times in 10 games with a set point total).

-- When Florida International totals more than 354.5 yards, the team is 1-4 against the spread and 1-5 overall.
+- When Florida International amasses over 354.5 yards, the team is 1-4 against the spread and 1-5 overall.

 - The Panthers have 18 giveaways this season, while the Golden Eagles have 19 takeaways .